consuldemocracy/consuldemocracy/docs/en/installation/mail_server_configuration.md

 # Mail Server Configuration

-This is an example of how to integrate a mailing service with Consul.
+This is an example of how to integrate a mailing service with Consul Democracy.

 In this example we use [Mailgun](https://www.mailgun.com/).